Senior School Grades 11 and 12

 Strong academic, co-curricular, guidance and leadership programs give Appleby students an advantage over many others.
 In addition to these programs, Appleby offers a number of special certificates and programs which support the interests of the students.
 Appleby takes seriously its mission "To educate and equip students to become major contributors to, leaders in, and valued representatives of their Canadian and international communities," and there is no better preparation for university than Appleby's Senior School.

 With a mix of curiosity about an academic subject and a willingness to work hard, Appleby's senior students can take on the academic challenge of Advanced Placement (AP) courses.
-These college-level courses and examinations, administered by the College Board, provide the opportunity for students to increase the challenge of their studies, extending to content covered at the university level.
+These college-level courses and examinations, administered by the College Board, provide the opportunity for academically talented and engaged students to increase the challenge of their studies.
 Students are advised to take AP courses based on strong term achievement, solid analytical skills and keen interest.
 Examinations are accepted as first-year credits at some Canadian universities, and some U.S. colleges and universities, and allow for placement in advanced-level courses in their first year of university studies.

 Senior School Credits